Mordkhe Schaechter: Family

 His mother, Lifshe Schaechter-Widman, wrote a memoir, Durkhgelebt a Velt (A Full Life) in 1973, and served as a resource for folksong researchers with her recording Az Di Furst Avek (When You Go Away).

-His sister Beyle Schaechter-Gottesman a Yiddish poet and songwriter, published books together with Charne Schaechter, her sister-in-law.
+His sister Beyle Schaechter-Gottesman was a renowned Yiddish poet and songwriter.

-Schaechter′s daughter Gitl Schaechter-Viswanath is a Yiddish poet and Gitl Schaechter-Viswanath, is a Yiddish-language poet and edited the "Comprehensive English-Yiddish Dictionary"; his daughter Rukhl Schaechter is the editor of the Yiddish edition of The Forward; daughter Eydl Reznik teaches Yiddish among the ultra-Orthodox community in Tsfat, Israel.
+Schaechter's daughter Rukhl Schaechter is the editor of the Yiddish edition of The Forward.
+His daughter Gitl Schaechter-Viswanath is a Yiddish-language poet and edited the Comprehensive English-Yiddish Dictionary.
+His daughter Eydl Reznik teaches Yiddish among the ultra-Orthodox community in Tsfat, Israel.
+His son, Binyumen Schaechter, is the music director and choral arranger for the Yiddish Philharmonic Chorus.

-His nephew Itzik Gottesman is an contributor to The Forward and the online journal In Geveb, and a scholar of Yiddish folklore.
+His nephew Itzik Gottesman is a contributor to The Forward and the online journal In Geveb, and a scholar of Yiddish folklore.

 His grandson Naftali Schaechter Ejdelman helped found Yiddish Farm, which facilitates Yiddish-immersion programs on an organic farm in Goshen, NY.

-His grandson Arun Schaechter Viswanath is the Yiddish translator of novels about Harry Potter and Pippi Longstocking.
+His grandson Arun Schaechter Viswanath is the Yiddish translator of Harry Potter and Pippi Longstocking.

 Death

-He died on February 15, 2007, after a long illness following a stroke in the summer of 2001.
+He died on February 15, 2007, after a long illness following a stroke in the summer of 2002.